Rick Lowe

 Rick Lowe (born 1961) is a Houston-based artist and community organizer, whose Project Row Houses is considered an important example of social-practice art.

 In 2014, he was among the 21 people awarded a MacArthur "genius" fellowship.

 Early life and education

-Lowe was born in Alabama.
+Lowe was born in Eufaula, Alabama as the eighth of twelve children on a sharecropping farm.
 He was trained as a landscape painter, attending Columbus College in Georgia, before moving to Houston in 1985.
 There, he created politically charged installations and studied with muralist and painter John Biggers at Texas Southern University.